-In your building, fire doors are found on the ground floor.
+In your building, there are communal fire doors in the stairwell.
 Your front door may be a fire door.

 Front entrance doors

 FED's (Front Entrance Doors), in your building are required to be inspected on an annual basis.
 We need to check FED's every year, to ensure there is no damage or disrepair, and that they are working properly to prevent smoke and gases from spreading.